Azure/azure-sdk-for-go/sdk/azidentity/TROUBLESHOOTING.md

 |AADSTS7000222|An expired client secret was provided.|Create a new client secret using the Azure portal.
 Details on creating a new client secret are in [Azure Active Directory documentation](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret).|
 |AADSTS700016|The specified application wasn't found in the specified tenant.|Ensure the client and tenant IDs provided to the credential constructor are correct for your application registration.
 For multi-tenant apps, ensure the application has been added to the desired tenant by a tenant admin.
 To add a new application in the desired tenant, follow the [Azure Active Directory instructions](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal).|

-## Troubleshoot ClientCertificateCredential Authentication Issues
+## Troubleshoot ClientCertificateCredential authentication issues

 | Error Code | Description | Mitigation |
 |---|---|---|
 |AADSTS700027|Client assertion contains an invalid signature.|Ensure the specified certificate has been uploaded to the application registration as described in [Azure Active Directory documentation](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#option-1-upload-a-certificate).|
 |AADSTS700016|The specified application wasn't found in the specified tenant.|Ensure the client and tenant IDs provided to the credential constructor are correct for your application registration.
 For multi-tenant apps, ensure the application has been added to the desired tenant by a tenant admin.
 To add a new application in the desired tenant, follow the [Azure Active Directory instructions](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal).|

-## Troubleshoot UsernamePasswordCredential Authentication Issues
+## Troubleshoot UsernamePasswordCredential authentication issues

 | Error Code | Issue | Mitigation |
 |---|---|---|
 |AADSTS50126|The provided username or password is invalid.|Ensure the username and password provided to the credential constructor are valid.|

-## Troubleshoot ManagedIdentityCredential Authentication Issues
+## Troubleshoot ManagedIdentityCredential authentication issues

 `ManagedIdentityCredential` is designed to work on a variety of Azure hosts support managed identity.
 Configuration and troubleshooting vary from host to host.
 The below table lists the Azure hosts that can be assigned a managed identity, and are supported by `ManagedIdentityCredential`.